thaysom22/justAbbyH/TESTING.md

 * Displays subscribe button link only to anonymous users
 * Displays story, about and Twitter/Instagram nav links on all pages and device sizes centred horizontally.
 These links all direct to expected locations and social media links open in new tab.
-* Footer is contasting color to section about and a minimum of 50% of device height
+* Footer is contasting color to section about and 33.3% of device height

 #### Messages